PPE Capstone Projects

 Explore more student projects

-Each year, PPE students take on new challenges, from environmental sustainability to food access, workforce development and community building.
+Each year, PPE students take on new challenges, from immigration and refugee support to environmental sustainability, food access, workforce development, and community building.

 Contact us